Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 ```

-## Single Machine Deployment
+## Single Machine Installation

-The diagram below shows the result of a single machine deployment.
+The diagram below shows the result of a single machine installation.

 ![](../../images/acs-single-machine.png)

 > **NOTE**: You can optionally use the following [guide](./generate-target-hosts.md#generate-single-target-host) to generate a target host and an inventory file for testing purposes.

-Once you have prepared the target host and configured the inventory_ssh.yaml file you are ready to run the playbook.
+Once you have prepared the target host and configured the inventory_ssh.yaml file as described above, you are ready to run the playbook.

 To check your inventory file is configured correctly and the control node is able to connect to the target host navigate to the folder you extracted the ZIP to and run the following command: